PuddletownDesign/russ/README.md

 ## Additional reading

-Start reading up on CSS and modify this html and css file and experiment.
+Start reading up on CSS and modify this html and css file and experiment after the task is complete.
 We'll Cover layouts and more advanced features after a little more HTML and some theory.

 I suggest reading through at least the long ass first page here: